La Salle Explorers men's basketball: Coaches

+Previous head coach Dr. John Giannini previously coached at Rowan College, where he won the NCAA Division III national championship in 1996, and the University of Maine, where he left with the Black Bears' best winning percentage in school history.On April 8, 2018, La Salle announced Ashley Howard as the next head coach of the Explorers.
+Howard previously served as an assistant coach under Jay Wright at Villanova University, where he helped led the Wildcats to two NCAA Division 1 basketball championships.
+After four losing seasons at La Salle, Howard was fired in March 2022.

+On April 5, 2022, The Philadelphia Inquirer reported that La Salle would hire alum Fran Dunphy to be the Explorer's next men's basketball coach.
+After 3 seasons, Dunphy announced in February 2025 that he would retire from his head coaching role while staying with the school as special assistant to the Vice President of the university.

+On March 11, 2025, La Salle announced the hiring of Radford head coach Darris Nichols as the new head coach.

 Postseason

 NCAA tournament results

 The Explorers have appeared in the NCAA tournament 12 times.
 Their combined record is 14–11.
 They were National Champions in 1954 and National Finalists in 1955.

 NIT results

 The Explorers have appeared in the National Invitation Tournament (NIT) 12 times.
 Their combined record is 9–11.
 They were NIT champions in 1952, when the tournament was considered an elite event.

 Explorers in the NBA

 La Salle has an extensive history of players who played professional basketball, including: